International Association of Special Education

 Thank you to members of the International Association of Special Education: Dr Iris Drower and Mrs. Mary Gale Budzisz for their continued support.

-Dr. Nhan and the OFFICE OF GENETIC COUNSELING & DISABLED CHILDREN (OGCDC)
+Dr. Nhan and the FUND OF GENETIC COUNSELING & DISABLED CHILDREN (OGCDC)HUE UNIVERSITY OF MEDICINE AND PHARMACY

 The New School in Hue